ewilliams0305/ClipThat/README.md

 `./lib`

-Why rust, well there is simply NO good way to handle this in dotnet using both linux and windows.
+Why rust, well there is simply NO good way to handle this in dotnet using both linux and windows. 'that i could find anyway'

 The clipboard library is a background thread that monitors your clipboard, as text is copied it delgates this text to a function pointer.
-This function is linked to out C# library.
+This function is linked to our C# library.

 # Build Steps